jlasedilla/ar-fe-onboarding/docs/cfs/fe/ob-tools.md

 ## IDE

-Any IDE would do, however we recommend using [VSCode](https://code.visualstudio.com/) for Frontend development.
+Any IDE will do, however we recommend using [VSCode](https://code.visualstudio.com/) for Frontend development.

 ## Extensions